skip to main content

 Rogue Engravers

-SEX note, look to the right of the Queens head
+SEX note, look to the right of the Queens head, tilt head to right.

 SCUM note, look under the rear flipper of the turtle